esp-rs/espup/README.md

 > **Note**
 >
 > #### GitHub API
->  During the installation, we do a few GitHub queries, [which has some limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting).
+>  During the installation process, several GitHub queries are made, [which are subject to certain limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting).
 Our number of queries should not hit the limits unless you are running `espup install` command numerous times in a short span of time.
 We recommend setting the [`GITHUB_TOKEN` environment variable](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret) when using `espup` in CI, if you want to use `espup` on CI, recommend using it via the [`xtensa-toolchain` action](https://github.com/esp-rs/xtensa-toolchain/), and making sure `GITHUB_TOKEN` is not set when using it on a host machine.
 See https://github.com/esp-rs/xtensa-toolchain/issues/15 for more details on this.

 ```
 Usage: espup install [OPTIONS]